Nationals vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- DeSclafani will look to finish five or more innings for the seventh start in a row.
+- Webb will look to finish five or more innings for the eighth start in a row.

 |Opponent